baoqiangy/AnsibleFlaskDemo/README.md

 On the controller,

  1. Make sure you have Ansible installed.
- 2. Install the collections as mentioned in previous assignments and the **geerlingguy.mysql** from ansible galaxy.
+ 2. Install the collections as mentioned in previous assignments and the **geerlingguy.mysql** role from ansible galaxy.
  3. Clone this CSC324_Exam3 repo.
  4. Set up the two key-pairs as mentioned in previous assignments, push the public-key of your current user account to **'flask-container'** and **'flask-nocontainer'**.